Epicodus-Curriculum/DEI-full-stack/2_identifying_and_preventing_microaggressions.md

 Read one last story now, this time [from Lindsay Grizzard, a woman on an otherwise all-male software development team](https://www.fastcompany.com/40512537/i-was-the-only-woman-in-my-company-for-two-long-years):

 > This is how it is working as a woman on an all-male team: You can never put your finger on exactly whether it's the gender thing or whether it's just a personal thing or whatever.
 [For example,] my tech lead would only ever Slack me.
 It was really hard to get him to come sit down next to me and help me, which is a really common thing to do in coding.
 But he would do that with everyone else.
-At first I didn’t really notice it, but after six months, it was like every time, even if I would ask him to come pair-program with me for a little while, it would be like pulling teeth.
+At first I didn't really notice it, but after six months, it was like every time, even if I would ask him to come pair-program with me for a little while, it would be like pulling teeth.

 When we're already tense from sticking out, the uncertainty of whether and why we're being treated differently can eat away at us and make it difficult to participate.
 And others' discomfort with our "otherness" can often lead them to treat us differently.